Investing can be made simple enough for anyone to manage their own investments. Here’s how.

 This is a low turnover, passive portfolio but all portfolios may need some change from year to year to rebalance and reallocate away from overpriced markets and towards better value alternatives.
 Low churn is good but complete neglect may not be.
 So its worth reassessing your asset allocation at least once a year and rebalancing if appropriate.

 I’ve seen a lot of investors portfolios over the years (including many with the “benefit” of a wealth manager or financial adviser) and most of them are a mess.
 Most are full of historical baggage, pointless complexity and incur ridiculous fees for no good reason.
 The Simplicity Portfolio is simpler, lower cost and easier to run (without sacrificing expected returns) than 99% of what’s out there.
+Welcome to the 1%.

 So that’s UK based investors sorted out.
 But what about international readers?
 Well, in the countries that provide most international readers, I’ve looked to see whether its possible to replicate The Simplicity Portfolio using the local Vanguard product range.